Archive for the ‘Privatisation’ Category

 The Conservative government’s response, essentially, is that anything that the public sector can do, the private sector can do better.
 Notwithstanding the fact that often they cannot as two of the franchisees for this route – GNER and National Express – have failed.
 However, the Stagecoach/Virgin alliance has worked on the West Coast route and Stagecoach has been running the London commuter franchise, South West Trains since privatisation in 1996.
 But ultimately, the Conservative government has an ideological fixation with the private sector.
 Many of its members have positions in private sector firms that benefit from government contracts.

-For me, however, keeping individual franchises in the public sector is a red herring.
-These are companies that have no assets.
+that have no assets.
 Whilst they are the main channel for passengers to access railway services, they are far from being the railway.
 The assets of the railway are arguably where the value is.
 Now, fortunately, the key assets – the permanent way, signalling, stations, etc. – are public sector assets after the demise of Railtrack in 2002.
 But these assets do not generate surpluses.
 Quite the contrary.
 Despite announcing a pre-tax profit for 2014 of £1.035bn, the cumulative debt amounts to £20bn.

 By contrast, the owners of the rolling stock make a killing out of leasing trains to franchisees.
 There are three major players whose profit margins after tax seem to be around 10 per cent, according to a Channel 4 News investigation.
 Whilst there may well be some shrewd investment and management involved, ownership of these firms lacks transparency (two have registrations in Jersey and Luxembourg).
 Moreover, these businesses were sold at privatisation for a song.
 Porterbrook Leasing, for example, was sold in November 1995 for £527m.
 It was resold in July 1996 to Stagecoach for £825m.
 In essence, it costs a lot of money to lease trains to generate high profits for the leasing companies.